2018ik/2018ik.github.io/_wiki/world.markdown

 ## Significance

 The world is anything in excess that is beyond our need.
 Christians often focus on sinfulness, but the world's usurpation is much more subtle.
 A person who has fallen into sin is easily seen as problematic, and may even be repentant.
 A person who is occupied by good but worldly things is seen as fine, even wonderful.
-Yet, they are fully consumed by something other than God
+Yet, they are fully consumed by something other than God.

 ## Related Terms